JamesHusband/CountryFinder/README.md

 ### Filter Combination

 The specification states "Filters should be combinable" but was ambiguous about scope.
-I interpreted this to mean:

-- **Continent & Currency**: These filters work together within the same search type
-- **Search Type Switching**: Each search type (Continent & Currency, Country Code, Country Name) operates independently with cleared state when switching between types
+This branch does not clear state between search types, allowing filters to persist across different search types for more filtering capabilities.

 ### Country Name Search